 An essential part of this process is choosing the right marketing software to suit your needs, as harnessing this technology could be the difference between being successful and letting potential customers slip through the net.
 Whether it's for curation, analysis or audience targeting, there is software that can help.

-There are over 100 content marketing tools alone, while only ten per cent of firms interviewed by the Altimeter Group have full integration across their existing toolset.
+There are over 100 content marketing tools alone, while only ten percent of firms interviewed by the Altimeter Group have full integration across their existing toolset.
 But how can marketers make sure they get the right software package?
 Read through the points below to ensure you're making the right decision.

 Thorough research will always have a massive role to play.
 Make sure you take the time to carry out an in-depth study of the options available in the sector.
 You want to find as many solutions as possible, as this long list can then act as your starting point for finding the solution that best suits your needs.
 Record all of the options in a spreadsheet so they can be easily referenced and compared.